LIVING WELL DYING WELL

 2022 Community Forum and Campaign Launch

-You’ll hear from speakers and a panel of experts who’ll discuss aspects of Living Well Dying Well including:
+Attendees at the Community Forum heard from speakers and a panel of experts who’ll discuss aspects of Living Well Dying Well including:

 - medical and clinical aspects of palliative care from institutional to community

 - current policy and advocacy work being undertaken to support those who have a life-limiting illness and their loved ones